AladdinPP/DealsEmailAutomation/README.md

 With two more days of work, I would focus on turning this proof-of-concept into a more robust and production-ready system.
 My priorities would be:
-1. **Implement Resend API Integration**: Connect to the Resend API to send real emails instead of just logging to the console.
-This would involve using their SDK and handling API keys securely via environment variables.
+1. **Deploy as a Scheduled Function**: Use a serverless platform like Vercel or a cloud function (e.g., Google Cloud Functions) to schedule the send:weekly script to run automatically on a weekly basis, completing the automation loop.
-2. **Deploy as a Scheduled Function**: Use a serverless platform like Vercel or a cloud function (e.g., Google Cloud Functions) to schedule the send:weekly script to run automatically on a weekly basis, completing the automation loop.
+2. **Build a simple web scraper**: Create a simple web scraper that fetches deals from one of the retailers' websites.
+This will automate the data ingestion process instead of relying on manually updated JSON files.